ewfx/sradg-contextualizers/README.md

 ![Screenshot 2](./artifacts/arch/Slide1.PNG)

 ## 💡 Inspiration
-Here's a description of your proposed solution, incorporating the key features and benefits you've outlined:
 **Problem:**
 Reconciling millions of records in the banking sector is a complex, time-consuming, and error-prone process, demanding extensive analysis and posing significant operational challenges.
 **Proposed Solution**: **RAG-Powered Reconciliation Assistant**